TheUnium/rnux/README.md

 **Read more @ [Blog post](https://unium.in/blog/05-7-2025.html)**

 #### Oh yeah also....
-- For some reason, if you double-click an item, it lets you rename it (temporarily)?
-No idea why it's editable.
-So uh.
-Don't double-click items in the menu.
-Very simple bug fix, I know.
-Pretty sure it's like a one line fix, I think it'd like a single flag in-fact.
-But, you know what's easier than a one-line fix?
-Not fixing it at all.
 - This is X11 only!
 I am too lazy to make it work on Wayland!
+It will work on Wayland, but the hotkey will not work!